-The SSAA is the largest and most active shooting organisation in the country and manages more than 18 shooting competitions - commonly referred to as 'disciplines' - at local, state, national and international levels.
-We cater to many different types of firearms, including shotguns, pistols, revolver and rifles in rimfire, centrefire, air and black powder configurations, as well as disciplines that combine several types of firearm categories.

-Shooting is one of the few sports that encourages and caters for the participation of the young and old, males and females, ablebodied and disabled.
-Sport shooting is also a family-oriented pastime and the SSAA recognises the importance of encouraging people of all ages into the recreation.
+The SSAA is the largest and most active shooting organisation in the country, and manages more than 18 disciplines at local, state, national and international level.
+Shooting is one of the few sports that encourages and caters for the participation of young and old, male and female, able-bodied and disabled.
+Sports shooting is also a family-oriented pastime and the SSAA recognises the importance of encouraging participants of all ages.

-www.ssaa.org.au/disciplines
+For more information, visit ssaa. org.au/disciplines